past, present, and future

 Lyra Communications Ltd is led by a cognitive neuroscientist and an experienced software architect.
 Our platform, Lyra, is a conversation service with a single purpose: to enable open, interference-free online discussion.

-Lyra protects discourse from external forces with two simple rules: we will never pass on or sell users' data to third parties (or buy data on our users from third parties), and there is no advertising on our platform.
+Lyra protects discourse from external forces with two simple rules: we will never pass on or sell users' data to third parties (or buy data on our users from third parties), and we will never sell or trade advertising space on our platform.

 An ethical business model